glennblock/extensions/attachment.md

 The _attachment_ field in the response indicates that this item has an associated attachment.
 The _value_ of the attachment matches the _name_ attribute of the Content-Disposition header in one of the parts.

 ### Example
 Below is an example of a response containing attachments.
-The first part is a document which contains the list of contacts where each contact has a _file_ element.
+The first part is a document which contains the list of contacts where each contact has an _attachment_ element.
 Then there are additional parts which are the actual attachments.
 Each one has a _name_ which the CollectionJson document uses as the key.

 ```
-Content-type: multipart/form-data, boundary=AaB03x
+content-type: multipart/mixed, boundary=AaB03x

 --AaB03x
-Content-Disposition: form-data; name="document"
-Content-Type: application/vnd.collection+json
+content-type: application/vnd.collection+json
 { "collection" :
   {
     "version" : "1.0",